tnahs/dotfiles/README.md

 ### Install Command Line Tools

-During install of Homebrew, the script will kindly detect that you have not yet installed Xcode Command Line Tools, and pop up a dialog asking if you want to install it.
-Yes, you do.
+During install of Homebrew, the script should install Command Line Tools.
 If not, run:
 ``` bash
 xcode-select --install
 ```